Analysis: London riots point to much wider risks of youth unrest

 Some point to what might be even a generational rise in social anger.

 "What you have underlying all of (these events) is the same feeling of malcontent particularly among the young, who are the ones with the energy to get out and riot -- it's not just Britain," said Louise Taggart, Europe analyst for London-based consultancy AKE.
 "If the authorities do not address the issues behind this, there's a very real risk will see more."

 Those in power still have some options.
 London's police have already appealed to the parents of young rioters to rein in their offspring.
 Some experts say working through pre-existing family and community leadership structures may be the best hope, but that fundamentally much more is needed.

-One clear lesson of the "Arab Spring", it seems, is that crushing unrest through use of force may simply not work.
+One clear lesson of the "Arab Spring," it seems, is that crushing unrest through use of force may simply not work.
 Even the killing of hundreds or more by Syria's security forces has not been enough to stem the pro-reform uprising there.

-"The government must engage the youth through social media and community representatives," said Peter Buzzi, a social psychologist and behavioural economist with experience in Britain's inner cities now working for psychology consultancy A Sense of Self.
+"The government must engage the youth through social media and community representatives," said Peter Buzzi, a social psychologist and behavioral economist with experience in Britain's inner cities now working for psychology consultancy A Sense of Self.

 "It must offer a message of hope and engagement...
 Many of today's problems are reflective of a lack of genuine socio-economic and cultural integration ... which has led to deprivation and de-facto ghettoism."

 In the shorter term, police, businesses and politicians may have little choice but to brace for greater urban unrest.